engg1340-group-67/master/read_you.md

 ### **3. Login Function**
 As we mentioned, financial status is sensitive personal information.
 A secured login system to prevent unwanted users to access is essential.
 There are 4 options here.
 They are Login, Register, Forget and Exit repectively.
+#### Multi-users
+We do support multi-users, so if a family of 3 childrens, they can share the same computer but their documents will be sorted.
 #### Login
 User first input username.
 If the username does not exist, a alert will pop out and user have to input again.
 And then user input the password.
 There are only 5 chances input the right password considering the bot attack.
 After 5 times, the program will be terminated.
 Once the user input the username and corresponding password correctly, it shows "Welcome" and enters the main menu.